czbiohub/blog/_blog/tracer-bracer.md

 ### Step 1: Preparation
-The first step is to open a `Channel` using the method [`.fromFilePairs()`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs).
-This method returns the file pairs matching the [glob](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) pattern input by the user.
-In this case, the file pairs returned are the sample names and the fastq files.
-These file pairs are then used as input for the first process.
+The first step is to prepare the reads for the next processes.
+In this specific workflow, zipped fastq pair files are expected.
+Unzipping them first is necessary as the next steps only work wit unzipped files.

 **`process unzip_reads:`**
-> In this first process, we prepare the fastq files for the next steps.
-We take the fastq files from the `Channel` we opened and unzip them.
-The unzipped fastq files and their respective sample names are passed into a new `Channel`, ***reads_unzipped_ch***, as output to be used in the following process.
+> The first step is to open a `Channel` using the method [`.fromFilePairs()`](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs).
+This method returns the file pairs matching the [glob](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) pattern input by the user.
+The fastq files get unzipped and passed into a new `Channel`, ***reads_unzipped_ch***,for the following process.

-### Step 2: TraCeR and BraCeR Assembly
+### Step 2: Assembly
-In this step, we assemble the reads.
+In this step, we assemble the reads with either TraCeR or BraCeR.
+The figure below illustrates a run with TraCeR.

 **`process assemble:`**
-> This process takes in the unzipped fastq files from `reads_unzipped_ch` and reconstructs the TCR or BCR sequences, depending which pipeline is being ran.
-The reads are assembled asynchronously and the output is published to a user-specified directory.
-The directory is then output into a new `Channel`, ***assembled_ch***, which will be used in the last step.
+> This process takes in the unzipped fastq files from `reads_unzipped_ch` and reconstructs the TCR or BCR sequences, depending which analysis is being ran.
+The reads are assembled asynchronously and the output folders are published to a user-specified directory.
+These same folders are also passed into a new `Channel`, ***assembled_ch***, which will be used for the last process.

-### Step 3: TraCeR and BraCeR Summarize
+### Step 3: Summarize
 Finally, in this last step we generate summary statistics and begin clone assignment.

 **`process summarize:`**
 > This last process calls the method [`.collect()`](https://www.nextflow.io/docs/latest/operator.html#operator-collect) on ***assembled_ch***.
-What this does is collects all the files emitted from ***assembled_ch*** into a list and uses that as the input for the `summarize` step.
+This method collects all the files emitted from ***assembled_ch*** into a list and uses that as input for this process.
 The output is published to the same directory where the assembled files are.

 ![nf-tracer run](/images/tracer-bracer/nf-tracer.gif)